 Best Postpartum Vaginal Recovery Tips

-For the last 9 months, you’ve gone through every checklist for what your newborn will need and bought all the latest and essential baby items, but there is one vital list you need for you mom!
+For months you’ve been planning for your baby and have ticked off and bought all the things your little one will need, but there is one vital list you need for you mom!
 The Postpartum Vaginal Healing Guide Checklist!

 This article is for those who gave birth vaginally as I don’t have experience with recovering from c-sections, although some of the tips help no matter how you gave birth! 🙂